 An introduction to the multiple ways computers, are used in music with emphasis on sound synthesis and composition.
 Learning how to use the equipment and the software available in the Computer Music Project. of the University of Illinois Experimental Music Studios .
 Among the topics to be discussed are:

 The goals of the course are to provide students with some understanding of the "behind-the scenes" mechanisms of sound synthesis and computer-assisted composition programs and to allow them to experiment with two pieces of powerful software developed at the Computer Music Project and Argonne National Laboratory.
-Small creative projects using SoundMaker and DISSCO will be assigned in preparation of the FINAL PROJECT, and original composition of 3-5 minutes.
+Small creative projects using SoundMaker and DISSCO will be assigned in preparation of the FINAL PROJECT, and original composition of 5 minutes or longer.

 Dodge and Jerse Computer Music Gareth Loy Musimathics Pierce and Mathews The Science of Musical Sound C. Roads, ed.
 The Music Machine ...
 DISSCO Tutorial Dietel & Dietel C++ How to Program Reichard and Johnson Teach Yourself UNIX